 Q. Iʼm classified as a high risk pregnancy.
 Can I still attend prenatal PT?

 A. Yes, with clearance from your OB-GYN.
 PT can be valuable in maintaining health and mobility during a high risk pregnancy.
-Treatment will depend on why your pregnancy is classified as high risk.
+Treatment will depend on the reason why your pregnancy is classified as high risk.
 Please obtain a prescription (or script) for physical therapy from your physician prior to attending PT, so that your PT can coordinate with your physician.

 Q. Do you accept insurance?